Altinn/altinn-studio-docs/content/app/development/ux/components/Summary2/_index.en.md

 The most basic way to use the component is to show a summary of a single component.

-For example, if I want to show a summary of a simple input field configured like this:
+For example, if you want to show a summary of a simple input field configured like this:

 ```json{hl_lines="6-"}
 {